ankitAMD/1Ant_Bees_classification_Pytorch/README.md

                             jupyter notebook     ( : if installed )

-and also install  torch  visiting on (&#x1F34E;) pytorch.org with selecting your desired system config
+and also install  torch  visiting on (&#x1F34E;) pytorch.org  (&#x1F34E;) with selecting your desired system config

-and select if you graphic then add cuda otherwise select none

-and copy the command and run on terminal
+(&#x1F34F;) Select if you have Graphic then add cuda otherwise Select (&#x1F534;) None  (&#x1F534;) and copy the command and run on terminal

-AFTER THIS OPEN JUPYTER AND SELECT PYTHON ON NEW ENVIRONMENT AND WRITE THIS PROGRAM
+After This Open Jupyter And Select Python On New Environment And Write Your Program

 https://pytorch.org/tutorials/beginner/transfer_learning_tutorial.html